openstack/kolla/doc/source/admin/image-building.rst

 .. note::

+   Cross-compilation is natively handled by Docker BuildKit; using BuildKit (the default) is recommended for multi-platform builds.

-   To make this work on x86_64 platform you can use tools like: `qemu-user-static
+   To make this work on x86_64 platform with the docker-py based builder (``--nobuildkit``) you can use tools like: `qemu-user-static
    <https://github.com/multiarch/qemu-user-static>`_ or `binfmt
    <https://github.com/tonistiigi/binfmt>`_.